-This step involves forming a plan to treat the patient following your analysis of the information you’ve gathered.
+This step involves forming a plan to treat the patient after analyzing the information you’ve gathered.

-No good plan is useful unless you put it into action, step 4 of the nursing process.
+A good plan is useful if you put it into action.

 It’s now time to evaluate how well your plan worked out.
-During this stage, you will go through the steps once again and make adjustments as needed.
+During this stage, you will repeat the steps and make adjustments as needed.